The costs of skiing seem to increase every year. One cost that almost never goes down is the cost of a daily or weekly ski lift pass.

 Most expensive lift pass in Switzerland

-NB.
-Switzerland comes with a big asterisk as some ski resorts are moving towards ‘dynamic pricing’ (the price varies with demand).
-So, for example, a day ticket in a resort such as Zermatt can vary from 79CHF to 87CHF depending on the season and the number of passes already sold on any given day (with reductions for early online booking and guests staying in Zermatt).
+Switzerland comes with a big asterisk as the major ski resorts are moving towards ‘dynamic pricing’ (the lift ticket price varies with demand).
+So, for example, a day ticket in a resort such as Zermatt can vary from 79CHF depending on the season and the number of passes already sold on any given day (with reductions for early online booking and guests staying in Zermatt).

 Most expensive lift pass in Italy

 Mind you, Europeans have little to complain about when it comes to ski pass prices if they cast their eyes across the Atlantic.
-In Vail last winter a day ticket bought at the lift pass office window cost $209 in high season.
+In Vail this winter a day ticket bought at the lift pass office window will cost $229 in high season.

-Even going through Epic (a multi-resort ski ticket organisation aimed mainly at season ticket purchases), the new Epic day pass, introduced new this year and only available in pre-season, will cost $106 for a single day…
+Even going through Epic (a multi-resort ski ticket organisation aimed mainly at season ticket purchases), the Epic day pass will cost $91 for a single day…